ZhengdaoZhang/my-study/learn_front-end_development/javascript_data_structures_and_algorithms/README.md

 This is one of required projects to earn your certification.
 For this project, you'll build an application that converts integers to Roma numerals

+### class 8: Learn basic algorithmic thinking by build a number sorter

+In computer science, there are fundamental sorting algorithms that all developers should learn.
+In this number sorter project, you'll learn how to implement and visualize different sorting algorithms like bubble sort, selection sort, and insertion sort – all with JavaScript.
+This project will help you understand the fundamental concepts behind these algorithms, and how you can apply them to sort numerical data in web applications.